Pablo-bit7/alx-low_level_programming/0x01-variables_if_else_while/README.md

 1-last_digit.c: Evaluates whether the last digit of a variable is greater than 5, is 0 or is less than 6 and not 0

 2-print_alphabet.c: Prints the alphabet in lowercase, followed by a new line

+3-print_alphabets.c: Prints the alphabet in lowercase, and then in uppercase, followed by a new line